AI21Labs/ai21-python/README.md

 ### AWS

-AI21 Library provides convenient ways to interact with two AWS clients for use with AWS SageMaker and AWS Bedrock.
+AI21 Library provides convenient ways to interact with two AWS clients for use with [AWS Bedrock](https://aws.amazon.com/bedrock/ai21/) and AWS SageMaker.

 ### Installation